We created Pandora to put the Music Genome Project directly in your hands

-In 1955 Rita Moreno decided to leave MGM and singed a contract with Fox in hopes that the roles would be different.
+In 1955 Moreno decided to leave MGM and singed a contract with Fox in hopes that the roles would be different.
 Her first film, Untamed, saw her playing a hot-blooded, hot-tempered Latin sex kitten.
-The next role in Seven Cities of Gold, she was cast as a poor barefoot Native American woman.
-Things began to change for Rita Moreno when she was cast as Tuptim, the Asian princess in The King and I. In 1957 Fox lapsed Rita Moreno's contract and discouraged her from acting.
+In her next role in Seven Cities of Gold, she was cast as a poor barefoot Native American woman.
+Things began to change for Moreno when she was cast as Tuptim, the Asian princess in The King and I. In 1957 Fox let Moreno's contract lapse and discouraged her from acting.

-Finally in 1961 Rita Moreno returned to the stage.
+Finally in 1961 Moreno returned to the stage.
 She played Anita in West Side Story.
 She won an Oscar for Best Supporting Actress in the film one year later.
 Under the direction of Hal Prince she went to London and performed in She Loves Me.
-Because of discrimination of Rita Moreno, she and Hal Prince left London for New York where she played in The Sign in Sidney Brustein's Window.
+Because the discrimination Moreno experienced, she and Prince left London for New York, where she played in The Sign in Sidney Brustein's Window.

-Her personal and professional life took a turn for the better in the 60s.
-She married Lenny Gordon in 1965, a doctor who eventually became Rita Moreno's manager.
+Her personal and professional life took a turn for the better in the '60s.
+In 1965 she married Lenny Gordon, a doctor who eventually became her manager.
 The two had one daughter.
 She received the Joseph Jefferson Award in 1968 for her role in The Rose Tattoo.
-During the 70s she was being cast in all sorts of roles instead of just stereotypical roles.
-She starred in Carnal Knowledge, The Last of the Red Hot Lovers, The Ritz and Anatomy of Seduction.
-Although her film career had changed dramatically she found she enjoyed television also.
+During the '70s she was being cast in all sorts of roles instead of just stereotypical roles.
+She starred in Carnal Knowledge, The Last of the Red Hot Lovers, The Ritz, and Anatomy of Seduction.
+Although her film career had changed dramatically, she found that she also enjoyed television.
 In 1971 she was given a part on the children's show The Electric Company.
 This was one of her most rewarding parts as she felt she was giving back to the community.
 In 1972 she won a Grammy for the soundtrack The Electric Company.
-Her television career boomed as she won a Tony Award for The Ritz, an Emmy for her performance on The Muppets and an Emmy again for The Rockford Files.
-One of Rita Moreno's greatest accomplishments is being listed in the Guinness Book of World Records as being the only actress to win all four entertainment awards.
+Her television career boomed as she won a Tony Award for The Ritz, an Emmy for her performance on The Muppets, and an Emmy again for The Rockford Files.
+One of Moreno's greatest accomplishments is being listed in the Guinness Book of World Records as being the only actress to win all four entertainment awards.

-Despite many obstacles, Rita Moreno made herself into an astounding singer and actress.
-She performs an act in nightclubs and constantly contributes to the arts and Hispanic communities.
-With more than 25 films and 10 Broadway shows, Rita Moreno has overcome any obstacles that stood in her way. ~ Kim Summers
+Despite many obstacles, Moreno made herself into an astounding singer and actress, continuing to perform on stage, in film, and on television well into the 21st century, and frequently contributing to the arts and Hispanic communities.
+With more than 25 films and ten Broadway shows, Rita Moreno has overcome any obstacles that stood in her way. ~ Kim Summers